radumarias/rencfs/README.md

 # Contribute

-Feel free to fork it, change and use it in any way that you want.
+Feel free to fork it, change and use it however you want.
 If you build something interesting and feel like sharing pull requests are always appreciated.

 ## How to contribute